 You can offer practical help.

-Your school’s counsellor is a good place to start.
+Your school's counsellor is a good place to start.
 Some schools offer their own programs for students.
-Your school’s counsellor can also recommend services or organizations in your community that can help.
-But if you feel more comfortable talking with a particular teacher or staff member, they can also help connect you with services and supports.
+Your school's counsellor can also recommend services or organizations in your community that can help.
+If you feel more comfortable talking with a particular teacher or staff member, they can also help connect you with services and supports.

 In the community